 Environment and health

-Environmental problems such as air pollution do not stop at national borders.
-Partly under the influence of global developments, the EU has built up an impressive body of legislation, whereby the Member States are collectively seeking solutions for tackling cross-border environmental problems such as air pollution, water pollution and loss of biodiversity.
+Environmental problems, such as air pollution, do not stop at national borders.
+Influenced in part by global developments, the EU has built up an impressive body of legislation, whereby the Member States are collectively seeking solutions for tackling cross-border environmental problems such as air pollution, water pollution and loss of biodiversity.
 A classic example of this is the European Emissions Trading Scheme.
-The aim of the world's largest carbon market, with the aim of bringing about the regulation of greenhouse gas emissions in a cost-effective manner.
-Furthermore, this kind of European approach guarantees fair competition between the Member States, which often apply different rules.
+It is the world's largest carbon market, with the aim of bringing about the regulation of greenhouse gas emissions in a cost-effective manner.
+Furthermore, this kind of European approach guarantees fair competition between the Member States, which often maintain different rules.

 Belgium always endeavours to play a highly proactive and constructive role in the discussions around European environmental policy.
-It aims to reconcile of a high level of environmental protection with the principles of fair competition and the potential impact on the fabric of society, in accordance with the three pillars of sustainable development.
-Highly extensive harmonisation and a systematic application of the community method are key factors in this area.
-Belgium also attaches great importance to the precautionary and the polluter pays principles.
+It aims to pursue the reconciliation of a high level of environmental protection with the principles of fair competition and the potential impact on the fabric of society, in accordance with the three pillars of sustainable development.
+Highly extensive harmonisation and a systematic application of the community method are key factors in this.
+Belgium also attaches great importance to the precautionary principle and the principle of the polluter paying.

-Ambitious air quality objectives bring various advantages in terms of improving public health.
-Nonetheless, our highly developed transport network and closely interwoven industrial fabric make it difficult for aa country like Belgium to achieve the objectives imposed by the EU around air quality, which are often very ambitious.
+Ambitious objectives for air quality elicit various advantages in terms of improving public health.
+Nonetheless, our highly developed transport network and closely interwoven industrial fabric do not make it easy for a country like Belgium to achieve the objectives imposed by the EU around air quality, which are often very ambitious.

 Since the Belgian Presidency in 2010, the prudent and efficient handling of natural resources and raw materials has been high on the European agenda.
 Concepts like sustainable management of materials, resource efficiency and the circular economy have since made inroads into the policies of Member States.
 Not only at a European level, but at a global level too, Belgium has been highlighting the need for more sustainable production and consumption patterns.
-In late June 2016, the EU Member States approved a comprehensive action plan for the circular economy, and Belgium is satisfied with the effective and efficient implementation of the various actions and measures included in it.
-Since then, a new action plan has been announced, in which there is great consideration for the link between the circular economy and the climate, a more coherent production policy with an enhanced role for the consumer and, finally, a need for a more preventative approach to waste policy.
+Following the adoption of a broad European action plan on the circular economy in June 2016, which later turned out to be highly successful and efficient, the EU has developed a new action plan, which – to Belgium's satisfaction – has great consideration for the link between the circular economy and the climate, a more coherent product policy with an enhanced role for the consumer, and finally includes the need for a for preventative approach to waste policy.

-The Seventh Environmental Action Programme (2012-2020) is the current European policy framework regarding the environment and forms the guiding principle for environmental policy in the EU.
-With this programme, the European Commission has sought to achieve an efficient and sustainable economy, in which nature is protected and the health and well-being of citizens are guaranteed.
-The current programme is drawing to a close, but in the broader context of the Green Deal, the finishing touches are currently be put to a new 8th environmental action programme has been announced, to Belgium's great satisfaction.
-This programme will be more focused, subscribing to the objectives of the Paris Agreement and the sustainable development goals.
+The Environmental Action Programmes are the current European policy framework regarding the environment and form the guiding principle for environmental policy in the EU.
+Through these programmes, the European Commission is endeavouring to achieve an efficient and sustainable economy, in which nature is protected and the health and well-being of citizens are guaranteed.
+In the wider context of the Green Deal, the finishing touches are currently be put to a new 8th Environmental Action Programme, to Belgium's great satisfaction.
+This programme is more focused, subscribing to the objectives of the Paris Agreement and the Sustainable Development Goals.

 The EU Member States largely organise their own healthcare for their citizens.
 The EU supplements national policy by establishing common objectives.
 For example, the EU provides help in tackling common challenges such as epidemics, chronic illnesses or an ageing population.
 A European approach to advantages of scale also means that resources can be pooled, as took place with the joint purchasing of COVID-19 vaccines.

-The EU policy in respect of health translates into a health strategy that includes a focus on prevention through the promotion of a healthier lifestyle, equal access to healthcare for everyone (irrespective of income, gender, race, etc.) and tackling serious international threats to health.
+The EU health policy translates into a health strategy that includes a focus on prevention through the promotion of a healthier lifestyle, equal access to healthcare for everyone (irrespective of income, gender, race, etc.) and tackling serious international threats to health.

 The European Union was hit very badly by the COVID-19 pandemic in the spring of 2020.
-Despite the limited powers that it possesses to formulate a response to this, the European institutions and agencies have nonetheless succeeded in taking co-ordinated measures in various areas in a short space of time: the joint purchasing of protective equipment, issuing guidelines relating to testing methods, travel recommendations and the development of the EU Digital COVID certificate, approving flexible state support and economic measures to alleviate the social and economic consequences for the Member States.
+Despite the limited powers that it possesses to formulate a response to this, the European institutions and agencies have nonetheless succeeded in taking co-ordinated measures in various areas in a short space of time: the joint purchasing of protective equipment and vaccines, issuing guidelines relating to testing methods, travel recommendations and the development of the EU Digital COVID certificate, approving flexible state support and economic measures to alleviate the social and economic consequences for the Member States.
 Nonetheless, there turned out to be some room for improvement too: the aim of the proposed legislation from the EU Health Union package is to make the EU stronger and more resilient against future cross-border health crises.